Flexible Covariate Adjustments in Regression Discontinuity Designs

+In this paper, we propose a novel class of flexible covariate-adjusted RD estimators.
+Our approach involves running a standard local linear RD regression after subtracting an (estimated) function of the covariates from the original outcome variable.
+We characterize the function that leads to the RD estimator with the smallest asymptotic variance in this class and show how this function can be estimated with modern machine learning techniques.
+We also show that the usual RD framework gives rise to a special robustness property which implies that our final estimator is ``very insensitive'' to estimation uncertainty about the estimated adjustment function.
+One can therefore directly use existing methods for bandwidth choice and inference with our adjusted outcome variable.

-Such estimators are easily seen to be consistent for \emph{any} fixed $\ad$ if the distribution of the covariates varies smoothly around the cutoff in some appropriate sense, which is compatible with the notion of covariates being ``predetermined''.
-We also show that their asymptotic variance is minimized if $\ad=\ad_0$ is the average of the two conditional expectations of the outcome variable given the running variable and the covariates just above and below the cutoff.
-This optimal adjustment function is generally nonlinear and not known in practice, but can be estimated from the data.
+To motivate our proposed procedure, let $Y_i$ and $Z_i$ denote the outcome and covariates, respectively, of observational unit $i$.
+Then the conventional linear adjustment RD estimator is asymptotically equivalent to a local linear RD estimator with the modified outcome variable $Y_i -Z_i^\top \gamma_0$, where $\gamma_0$ is a vector of projection coefficients.
+We consider generalizations of such estimators which replace the linearly adjusted outcome with a flexibly adjusted outcome of the form $Y_i - \ad(Z_i)$, for some generic function $\ad$.
+Such estimators are easily seen to be consistent for \emph{any} fixed $\ad$ if the distribution of the covariates varies smoothly around the cutoff in some appropriate sense.
+This condition is stronger than the notion needed for linear adjustments to be consistent but still in line with the notion of the covariates being unaffected by the treatment in a causal sense.\footnote{Note that the adjustment function must be the same for observations on either side of the cutoff.
+If the adjustment function was different on either side of the cutoff, this would generally yield inconsistent RD estimates \citep{calonico2019regression}.} We show that the asymptotic variance in this class of estimators is minimized over $\ad$ by the average of the two conditional expectations of the outcome variable given the running variable and the covariates just above and below the cutoff.
+This optimal adjustment function $\ad_0$ is generally nonlinear and unknown in practice but can be estimated from the data.